pyari-k/pyari-k.github.io/_posts/2022-11-14-Looker-Studio-As-A-Visualisation-Tool.md

  [Video - Drop Down List](https://youtu.be/oLMTYeCDJf0)

-### There is more to Looker!
+### There is more to Looker Studio!
-There are many more features for looker.
+There are many more features for looker studio.
 Quickly touching upon on few more here.
 But, they are not elaborated.
 * One can divide the dashboard into pages.
 * We have multiple connectors to connect to various data sources.
 * We can add filters to the data.
 * There are many more types of charts and controls.

-I will leave it to you to explore more of these features of looker.
+I will leave it to you to explore more of these features of looker studio.

 ### Thank you
 * Thanks to WDA for the opportunity & selecting me to be a part of the current cohort.
 * Thanks to my schoolmate and friend [Dhanush](https://www.linkedin.com/in/dhanushgopinath/), for allowing me to use his collection of books and the associated data for the demo purposes in this blog.

-All the videos used in this blog has been clubbed under a [looker playlist here](https://www.youtube.com/playlist?list=PLQTizSjUx0tXV7eyjmQZOG9KlyhQORnSh).
+All the videos used in this blog has been clubbed under a [looker studio playlist here](https://www.youtube.com/playlist?list=PLQTizSjUx0tXV7eyjmQZOG9KlyhQORnSh).

 Happy Dashboarding. :)